stefanbc/HTML-Encrypter/readme.md

    * MARC 4
    * Escape/Unescape functions

-and they are written in JavaScript.

-In addition to the encryption function, the application returns the source code of a website.
-The user can use the FTP Transfer function to upload the encrypted file to his or hers personal website, plus many other functions.
+The algorithms are written in JavaScript.
+In addition to the encryption and decryption function, the application returns the source code of a website.
+The user has the ability to upload the encrypted file, using the FTP transfer feature, to his or hers personal website.
+Additional features are listed below.

-## Features
+## Additional features
-   * FTP Transfer
-   * Search History
+   * Search history
    * Log file
-   * System Tray
+   * System tray
-   * Show URL
-   * URL Crawl
+   * Open URL

-## Topic
+## Supported operating systems
-   * Cryptography, Internet, Source code browsing

-## Operating System
-   * OS Portable (Source code to work with many OS platforms)
+   * Windows
+   * Mac OS X
+   * Linux

-## Translations
+## Available languages
    * English

-## Intended Audience
-   * Developers, End Users/Desktop

 ## User Interface
    * Java Swing